mufasa1611/cody/README.md

 ## Welcome to Altrad Hofmaninger

-Altrad Hofmaninger is the Austrian branch of Altrad Group.
+Altrad Hofmaninger is the Austrian branch of the Altrad Group.
 This is the website of the leading producer of wheelbarrows in Europe.
 I want to create a basic website, that provides visitors with information about the company and the products.

 You can find the live website [here](https://mufasa1611.github.io/cody/)